One Piece season 2 release date speculation, cast, plot, and more news

 This is the perfect binge-able length for a season, though anime fans will be wishing there were more.
 And that’s everything we know about One Piece season 2 for now!

-For more on the live-action, check out our list of all the Devil Fruit users in the Netflix series and our guides explaining Mr 7 and Captain Morgan.
-Or, for more binge-worthy picks, here is our guide breaking down everything new on Netflix this month and the best Netflix series.
+For more on the live-action, check out our list of all the Devil Fruit users in the Netflix series and our guide explaining Captain Morgan.
+Or, for more binge-worthy picks, here is our guide breaking down everything new on Netflix this month, everything you need to know about Wednesday season 2, and the best Netflix series you can stream right now.

 We also have all your anime needs sorted with explainers on how to watch all of One Piece in order, all the One Piece filler episodes you can skip, and a ranking of the best anime characters ever.